uetke/website_content/blog/python/03_HDF5_python.rst

 .. note:: If you are not familiar with the ``with`` statement, I shall say that it is a convenient way of opening and closing a file.
 Even if there is an error within the ``with``, the file is going to be closed.
 If for some reason you don't use the ``with``, never forget to add the command ``f.close()`` at the end.
 Is the only way of ensuring that all data was actually written before closing the program.

-To read the data back, we can do it in a very similar way to what you would do if you want to read a numpy file:
+To read the data back, we can do it in a very similar way as when reading a numpy file:

 .. code-block:: python